emmanuelmuturia/Self-Healing-AWS-Infrastructure-Framework/README.md

 6. [Trivia](#Trivia)
 7. [Future](#Future)

-## Backgro also coupled with my curiosity in the context of integrating the AWS Infarstructure with Monitoring & Visualisation T "heals" the AWS Infrastructure by restoring the EC2 Instance during a failure through AWS Simple Notification Service [SNS] Alerts...
+## Background

+- The Self-Healing AWS Infrastructure was conceived by my curiosity to integrate an AWS Infrastructure with a custom Terraform configuration and Monitoring & Visualisation Tools: Prometheus, Node Exporter, and Grafana...

+## Architecture

+- Here is The Architectural Diagram that represents the project's architecture:

+## Setup

+- To set up and reproduce this project, please follow these steps:

+## Credits

+- The Self-Healing AWS Infrastructure was made possible thanks to the following Tools & Technologies:

+## Trivia

+- This project mimics an SRE environment and can be used to simulate the tasks that would be typically encountered in a similar role...

+## Future

+- Further developments will be implemented as the project is still a work in progress...
+- Feel free to customise it to your preferences and get your hands dirty...